Reporting requirements can vary depending on the funder. It is important that the PI is aware of any reporting requirements.

 All funders have the right to undertake individual project audits as well as audit of University procedures.
 This can be to ensure all projects costs are eligible and projects are managed in accordance with funder guidelines.
 Audits can also be undertaken to ensure projects are managed within the wider context of University governance and ethics procedures.

 Many funders now have assurance standards which we are required to adhere to.
-Research Councils have the RCUK Assurance Programme which encompasses audit of our basis for full economic costing and also assurance of project management and expenditure.
+UK Research & Innovation (which includes the Research Councils) has the UKRI Funding Assurance Programme which encompasses audit of our basis for full economic costing and also assurance of project management and expenditure.

 In all cases RIN is involved in the audit process.